-- 28. The MCR can be booked through the MCR President. - 29.
-If not in use for lectures, meetings, or other academic activities, Flora Anderson Hall may be available between the hours of 9.00am and 11.00pm for quiet activities only. - 30.
-Chapel bookings can be made via the website and in liaison with the Chapel Director.
-On some occasions, the permission of the Principal may also be required. - 31.
-No informal barbeques may be held in College at any time. - 32.
+- 31. Chapel bookings can be made via the website and in liaison with the Chapel Director.
+On some occasions, the permission of the Principal may also be required. - 32.
+No informal barbeques may be held in College at any time. - 33.
 Bops and Parties with music and/or dancing may only be held in public rooms in College and where applicable licenses from the local council may be sourced (not in undergraduate rooms) with the permission of the Deans.
 Meetings must be of University or College societies or groups only; no public meetings may be held in College.
-A full guide of how to book larger events can be found on the website. - 33.
-At all meetings, the University's Codes of Practice on Freedom of Speech must be adhered to. - 34.
-Subject to the College's obligation to support and uphold the right to free speech and the right of individuals to equal treatment under the law, the College complies with its legal obligation to have due regard for the risk of people being drawn into terrorism when considering events and meetings taking place in College. - 35.
-Fines and charges may be imposed by the Deans for any damage to property in or near the rooms booked. - 36.
+A full guide of how to book larger events can be found on the website. - 34.
+At all meetings, the University's Codes of Practice on Freedom of Speech must be adhered to. - 35.
+Subject to the College's obligation to support and uphold the right to free speech and the right of individuals to equal treatment under the law, the College complies with its legal obligation to have due regard for the risk of people being drawn into terrorism when considering events and meetings taking place in College. - 36.
+Fines and charges may be imposed by the Deans for any damage to property in or near the rooms booked. - 37.
 No event involving alcohol may take place without the prior permission of the Catering & Conference Manager, who is the Designated Premises Supervisor and handles all requests to hold events in College.
-Please note that 21 days' notice is required for events requiring the approval of local authorities. - 37.
-Alcohol may not be consumed in the Quad. - 38.
-JCR amplifying equipment will be issued for undergraduate use only with the signed permission of the Deans, and may be used for no more than two events in any one term beyond the JCR's official events. - 39.
+Please note that 21 days' notice is required for events requiring the approval of local authorities. - 38.
+Alcohol may not be consumed in the Quad. - 39.
+JCR amplifying equipment will be issued for undergraduate use only with the signed permission of the Deans, and may be used for no more than two events in any one term beyond the JCR's official events. - 40.
 There are both legal and practical restrictions on serving food.
 Anyone wishing to do so must consult the Catering & Conference Manager in advance.